brunomatosdev/brunomatosdev-prettier-config/README.md

 vbnet

-This README now includes information about the automatic creation of the `.prettierrc` file and provides instructions on how to use the shared configuration in projects.
+This README now includes information about the automatic creation of the `.prettierrc` file and provides instructions on how to use the shared configuration in projects.# brunomatosdev-prettier-config